alreich/abstract_algebra/docs/api.rst

 FiniteOperator
 --------------

 The FiniteOperator is a callable class that implements the binary operators used by the various algebras supported here.
 This class is automatically created whenever an algebra is created.
+It is based on the algebra's Cayley table.

 .. autoclass:: finite_algebras.FiniteOperator
     :members: